zachweinberg/personal-site/README.md

 # Personal Website

-My simple portfolio site that I've made to display some basic info about myself and portfolio items!
+My simple portfolio site that I've made to display some basic info about myself and portfolio items

 [zachweinberg.com](https://zachweinberg.com)